sesamyab/docs/docs/news-widget/web-components/sesamy-locked-content-container.md

 ### Basic usage

-The `sesamy-locked-content-container` component is used to wrapped a block that should only be available once the item is locked.
+The `sesamy-locked-content-container` component is used for wrapping a block that should only be available once the item is locked.

 ```html
 <html>